 5.3200 Center shall provide daily and emergency coverage by designated coordinator(s), sufficient in number to meet the needs of the center’s activities.

-5.3300 Center shall provide anesthesia under supervision of a licensed, board-certified anesthesiologist.
+5.3300 Center shall provide anesthesia under supervision of a licensed, board-certified anesthesiologist or certified nurse anesthetist.

 5.3400 Physician responsible for the HPC(M) collection shall have documented operating room privileges at the collection center.